python-can-define-radio/sdr-course/classroom_activities/Ch03_Analyzing_Signals_URH/090_Record_a_real_signal.md

 <!-- pandoc-only ### Record a signal -->

-- On the Device Identifier click the green refresh button.
+- On the Device Identifier, click the green refresh button.
-    - 🔄 It is green, I couldn't find a more accurate emoji.
+    - It resembles this, but is green. 🔄

 - Set your Frequency (Hz) to 2.45G (GigaHertz).